SE-Stuttgart/XSTAMPP/README.md

     2. In the import menu click *Git* —> *Projects from Git* and follow the steps of the import wizard

+    3. To set up the run configuration to use a default workspace add *-data @noDefault* to the argument list

 -   To resolve any error messages refer to Known Issues Section

 Running XSTAMPP from Eclipse